Translate this page:

 It is important to realize that changes may occur in this area of law.
 This information is not intended to be legal advice regarding your particular problem, and it is not intended to replace the work of an attorney.

-This topic will briefly discuss employment, housing and public accommodation discrimination, other discrimination on the basis of sexual orientation, or the impact of sexual orientation for criminal charges based on sexual activity.
+This topic will briefly discuss employment, housing and public accommodation discrimination, other discrimination on the basis of sexual orientation or gender identity, or the impact of sexual orientation for criminal charges based on sexual activity.

-Protections Against Employment Discrimination Based on Sexual Orientation and Gender Identity.
+Employment Discrimination Based on Sexual Orientation and Gender Identity

-It is unlawful in the state of Oregon for an employer to discriminate against you because of your sexual orientation.
-Sexual orientation is defined as: “an individual’s actual or perceived heterosexuality, homosexuality, bisexuality or gender identity, regardless of whether the individual’s gender identity, appearance, expression or behavior differs from that traditionally associated with the individual’s sex at birth.”
+It is unlawful in the state of Oregon for an employer to discriminate against you because of your sexual orientation if you are 18 years of age or older.
+Sexual orientation is defined as: “an individual’s actual or perceived heterosexuality, homosexuality, bisexuality or gender identity, regardless of whether the individual’s gender identity, appearance, expression or behavior differs from that traditionally associated with the individual’s assigned sex at birth.”
 Although gender identity is not defined by statute, Oregon’s Bureau of Labor and Industries has interpreted “gender identity” to mean an individual’s gender-related identity, whether or not that identity is different from that traditionally associated with the individual’s assigned sex at birth, including, but not limited to, a gender identity that is transgender or androgynous — and “gender expression” to mean the manner in which an individual’s gender identity is expressed, including, but not limited to, through dress, appearance, manner or speech, whether or not that expression is different from that traditionally associated with the individual’s assigned sex at birth.
 “Sex” is defined by BOLI to mean the anatomical, physiological and genetic characteristics associated with being male or female.

 The law applies to almost every Oregon employer, regardless of how many employees or how long the employee who is experiencing discrimination has worked for the employer.